 The type of this in an expression depends on the location in which the reference takes place:

-In a constructor, instance member function, instance member accessor, or instance member variable initializer, this is of the class instance type of the containing class.
+In a constructor, instance member function, instance member accessor, or instance member variable initializer, this is of the this-type (section 3.6.3) of the containing class.

 In a static member function or static member accessor, the type of this is the constructor function type of the containing class.